catherineguo/gif-box-client/README.md

 ## Future Updates
 - Add v2 database: organize GIFs into folders.
 - Add validation on the front-end: only accept GIF URLs that end in '.gif'

+## Installation Instructions
+- Fork and clone this repository to your local device
+- Install dependencies with `npm install`
+- Run the app using `npm run start`